tritum/form_element_linked_checkbox/README.md

 At the time of writing this, you have to provide a small JavaScript snippet (see `\Resources\Public\JavaScript\Backend\FormEditor\ViewModel.js`).
 This snippet is needed to show the custom form element in the form editor.
-For TYPO3 v9 we are aiming to remove this stumbling block to smoothen the element registration.
+For future TYPO3 versions we are aiming to remove this stumbling block to smoothen the element registration.

 ## Credits

-This exemplary TYPO3 extension was created by Björn Jacob (https://www.tritum.de).
+This TYPO3 extension was created by [Björn Jacob](https://www.tritum.de) and has been highly improved by [Elias Häußler](https://haeussler.dev/).
 The idea was born at the TYPO3 CertiFUNcation Day 2017.
 The audience of my talk kindly asked for such an element.
 Lightheaded, I said it will not take more than 30 minutes to create such an extension.
 Unfortunately, I could not make it in this time.
-It took my nearly 1.5 hours to come up with all the code.
+It took my nearly 1.5 hours to come up with the initial version code.
 The JS part gave me a hard time.

 ## Thank you

-Jochen Weiland - TYPOholic at https://jweiland.net - supported this
+Jochen Weiland - TYPOholic at [jweiland.net](https://jweiland.net) - supported this
 challenge in multiple ways.
 Thanks for being an outstanding part of our TYPO3 community.